basics/nuxt-booster/docs/src/components/booster-vimeo.md

 The `url` of the Vimeo video must be specified.

-The `BoosterPicture` is used for the poster, so the generation of the poster is automated, you can define the image sizes with [`sizes` (What is sizes?)](/components/booster-image#source).
+The `BoosterPicture` is used for the poster, so the generation of the poster is automated, you can define the image sources with [`posterSources` (What is posterSources?)](/components/booster-picture#sources).

 [Learn more about `BoosterPicture`](/components/booster-picture)